mail-in-a-box/mailinabox/README.md

 Please see the initial and very barebones [Documentation](docs/index.md) for more information on how to set up a Mail-in-a-Box.
 But in short, it's like this:

+	# do this on a fresh install of Ubuntu 14.04 only!
 	sudo apt-get install -y git
 	git clone https://github.com/joshdata/mailinabox
 	cd mailinabox